-Below are some of the most common causes of distracted driving that should always be avoided:
+Below are some of the most frequent causes of accidents related to distracted driving:

 - Talking on the phone and texting: When a person talks on the phone or texts, he or she cannot fully pay attention to the road ahead or maintain any meaningful sense of awareness.
 According to the National Safety Council, about 26% of all car crashes involve the use of a cell phone.
 If there is a call you need to answer or a text you absolutely must respond to, pull over to a safe area and take care of it before you resume driving.
 Chances are, however, it can wait.

 - GPS or navigational devices: Many of us rely on some type of navigational device to reach a destination.
 Sure, it is a lot safer than fiddling around with a map behind the wheel, but setting up a GPS route while driving is also dangerous.
 Instead of setting up your route while on the road, set it up before you even put your car in gear to avoid having to take your eyes off the road and make sure you turn the volume up, so you can clearly hear the directions rather than having to glance at the monitor.